KimikoMcGirr/personal-website/_pages/about.md

 That being said, my skillset is in strategizing in the space between data and modeling.
 I try to build the best models for the question I want to answer and squeeze as much information out of it as possible.
 I also operate under the idea that models should be used for more than just validating a hypothesis or classifying a new datapoint.
-I like to design my models with the intention that I will be using them to
+I specifically design my models with the intention to learn something new about the data I'm investigating.
+The whole "black box" strategy does not sit well with me.